-President, Machinery Company Mr. Tsubai has mainly been involved in overseas plant construction projects and has contributed to the expansion of ITOCHU's global business, particularly in Nigeria, Thailand, and the Middle East.
-He served as CEO for three overseas blocs, Middle Fast, Africa, and Europe, and demonosition since 2019 and serving as Deputy COO
+President, Machinery Company

+Mr. Tsubai has mainly been involved in overseas plant construction projects and has contributed to the expansion of ITOCHU's global business, particularly in Nigeria, Thailand, and the Middle East.
+He served as CEO for three overseas blocs, Middle East, Africa, and Europe, and demon strated outstanding management as the ITOCHU Group's bloc CEO worldwide.
+Currently in this position since 2019 and serving as Deputy COO from 2025